telerik/ajax-docs/api/server/Telerik.Web.UI/GridClientSettings.md

 Determines whether the alternating items will render with a different CSS class.

+###  EnableClientPrint `Boolean`

+Gets or sets a value which determines whether the client print grid functionality will be enabled.

 ###  EnablePostBackOnRowClick `Boolean`

 Gets or sets the value dermeming if a row click will trigger a postback.